How to Throw Clay on the Pottery Wheel: A Step-by-Step Beginners Guide

 When you start pulling up your walls, you don’t want the wheel to turn too slow or too fast.
 A good speed is a little slower than medium.

-Squeeze a good amount of water on the clay to avoid too much friction when raising the walls.
+Squeeze a good amount of water into the clay to avoid excessive friction when raising the walls.

 Using only your fingertips, place your anchor hand on the inside and press the fingers of your outside hand against the base of the clay.

 Your fingers on the outside will be slightly lower than your fingers inside.
-You want it to start on the bottom with each pull until the clay reaches the desired thickness, height, and you get the right consistency of clay evenly throughout the piece.
+You want it to start at the bottom, with each pull until the clay reaches the desired thickness and height, and you get the right consistency of clay throughout the piece.

 As you’re pressing the clay, move your fingers slowly upward while the wheel spins.
 The clay has nowhere else to go but up.
 You want the wheel to rotate at least once before moving your fingers upward.

-Beginners should use just their fingers to get the feel of the Clay and its thickness and how it moves and feels as you’re pulling up the walls.
-There’s no timeline as to learning the sponge technique, trial and error will be your teacher
+Beginners should use just their fingers to get the feel of the Clay and its thickness, and how it moves and feels as you’re pulling up the walls.
+There’s no timeline for learning the sponge technique; trial and error will be your teacher

 Remove the Water:

 Soak up the water on the bottom with your sponge from time to time.
-If water sits too long on the bottom, it will weaken your clay.
+If water sits on the bottom for too long, it will weaken your clay.

 Collor in The Clay: